ROAD TRAFFIC ACCIDENTS

 Whiplash injury claims are not only caused by road traffic accidents.
 Other types of accidents where whiplash injuries are common include:

 - Slip, trip or fall accidents – e.g., a person slips or trips on a faulty pavement and the fall results in them banging their head on the floor.

 - Accident at work claims – workplace injuries quite often include claims for whiplash injury e.g., a warehouse worker is hit by a falling object from a shelf which causes a wrenching up the neck and shoulders.

-Whiplash is in effect a sprain of the neck.
-It is caused by sudden movement of the head forwards, backwards or sideways.
-In a motor vehicle accident, for instance, the driver or passengers will find that this snapping forward, backwards or sideways of the head often leaves them with a very real pain in the neck and/or shoulders!
+Whiplash is a form of neck sprain.
+It is a neck injury that is caused by a sudden movement of the head forwards, backwards or sideways.
+In a motor vehicle accident, for instance, the driver or passengers find that this snapping of the head, forward, backwards or sideways, often leaves them with a very real pain in the neck and/or shoulders!

-The pain may come on almost instantaneously but more often than not immediately after an accident, the victim will just feel very shocked and shaken up.
-The pain from the whiplash injury may then come on a few minutes, a few hours or even as much as 24 hours or more afterwards.
+The pain may come on almost immediately.
+More often than not though, straight after the accident, a victim will just feel very shocked and shaken up.
+The pain from the whiplash injury then starts to affect the victim anything from a few minutes after the accident, up to a period of 24 hours or even longer.

 What has actually happened is that the discs, ligaments or muscles have been damaged by the sudden jerking of the head in all directions.
-Small vessel tears can happen as a result, causing swelling and pain.
+Small vessel tears result, causing swelling and pain.

-Quite often people suffer whiplash injuries without knowing what it is they are suffering from.
-The fact that the onset of pain may be delayed can even lead to the victim not immediately linking their painful symptoms to the accident that may have happened a couple of days before.
+People may suffer whiplash injuries without knowing what it is they are suffering from.
+The fact that the onset of pain may be delayed can lead to the victim not immediately linking their painful symptoms to being involved in an accident that happened recently!

 The symptoms of whiplash will include one or more of the following;